ryanhuang8/ryanhuang8/README.md

 ### Hi there 👋
-I'm Ryan, a junior studying Computer Science at Brown!
+I'm Ryan, a senior studying Computer Science at Brown!

 - 🔭 I’m currently working on 3D vision research
 - 🌱 I’m currently learning about computer vision and graphics